Web Client SDK is in Pilot

 hidden_details.
 The data in each param will be stored per its retention policy listed in the Challenge resource.

-- Use the Notifications resource to resend a push notification if the first one fails for some reason.
+- If you are sending push notifications, use the Notifications resource to resend a push notification if the first one fails for some reason.
 This is better than creating another duplicate Challenge.

 Your app needs to read the contents of the push notification payload to obtain the